annb-lab/annb-lab.github.io/_pages/opportunities.md

 If you are a prospective graduate student, you may join the lab by applying to the <a href="https://csb.utoronto.ca/graduate-studies/prospective-students/" target="_blank">Graduate Program in Cell and Systems Biology <i class="fas fa-external-link-alt"></i></a>.
 Our lab is also affiliated with the <a href="http://gbb.csb.utoronto.ca/" target="_blank">Genome Biology and Bioinformatics <i class="fas fa-external-link-alt"></i></a> program and students can participate in collaborative interships with the lab.
 </p><p>
-If you are interested in joining the lab, please contact Alex with a brief introduction about your background and research interest.
+  If you are interested in joining the lab, please <a href='../contact/'>contact</a> Alex with a brief introduction about your background and research interest.
 </p>
 <h2>Postdocs:</h2>
 <p>